 In Operating System, one of the important concepts is Task Scheduling.
-There are several Scheduling methods such as First Come First Serve, Round Robin, Priority based scheduling etc. Each scheduling method has its pros and cons.
-As you might have guessed, Priority Inversion comes under Priority based Scheduling.
-Basically, it’s a problem which arises sometimes when Priority based scheduling is used by OS.
-In Priority based scheduling, different tasks are given different priority so that higher priority tasks can intervene lower priority tasks if possible.
+There are several Scheduling methods such as First Come First Serve, Round Robin, Priority-based scheduling, etc. Each scheduling method has its pros and cons.
+As you might have guessed, Priority Inversion comes under Priority-based Scheduling.
+Basically, it’s a problem which arises sometimes when Priority-based scheduling is used by OS.
+In Priority-based scheduling, different tasks are given different priorities so that higher priority tasks can intervene in lower priority tasks if possible.

-So, in a priority based scheduling, if lower priority task (L) is running and if a higher priority task (H) also needs to run, the lower priority task (L) would be preempted by higher priority task (H).
+So, in priority-based scheduling, if a lower priority task (L) is running and if a higher priority task (H) also needs to run, the lower priority task (L) would be preempted by a higher priority task (H).
 Now, suppose both lower and higher priority tasks need to share a common resource (say access to the same file or device) to achieve their respective work.
-In this case, since there’s resource sharing and task synchronization is needed, several methods/techniques can be used for handling such scenarios.
-For for sake of our topic on Priority Inversion, let us mention a synchronization method say mutex.
-Just to recap on mutex, a task acquires mutex before entering critical section (CS) and releases mutex after exiting critical section (CS).
-While running in CS, a task access this common resource.
+In this case, since there are resource sharing and task synchronization is needed, several methods/techniques can be used for handling such scenarios.
+For sake of our topic on Priority Inversion, let us mention a synchronization method say mutex.
+Just to recap on the mutex, a task acquires mutex before entering the critical section (CS) and releases mutex after exiting the critical section (CS).
+While running in CS, tasks access this common resource.
 More details on this can be referred here.
-Now, say both L and H shares a common Critical Section (CS) i.e. same mutex is needed for this CS.
+Now, say both L and H share a common Critical Section (CS) i.e. the same mutex is needed for this CS.

 Coming to our discussion of priority inversion, let us examine some scenarios.

 1) L is running but not in CS; H needs to run; H preempts L; H starts running; H relinquishes or releases control; L resumes and starts running